Chris Watson: Business activities

 In December 1910, Watson was recruited by a syndicate of Sydney businessmen to lead a gold-seeking expedition in South Africa.
 He also engaged in land speculation in Sutherland, but development did not occur rapidly enough.
 He was appointed as a director of Labor Papers Limited, the publisher of the AWU's official newspaper The Australian Worker.

 Watson joined the council of the newly established National Roads Association (NRA) in March 1920, and in August was elected as the association's inaugural president.
 The NRA was intended as a peak body for New South Wales motorists, lobbying the state government to create a Main Roads Board and borrow money to improve local highways.
 It was initially hampered by its small membership and lack of financial resources, with a budget of only £15 per week.
 Watson was able to attract publicity through the launch of a magazine and a successful campaign to raise speed limits.
-He was again chosen as president in 1923 when the NRA was reorganised into the National Roads and Motorists' Association (NRMA), and would retain the position for the rest of his life.
+He was again chosen as president in 1923 when the NRA was reorganised into the NRMA, and would retain the position for the rest of his life.
 By the end of the following year the organisation had grown from 550 to 5,000 members.
 It subsequently expanded into vehicle insurance and motor touring, acquiring a series of properties for camping.
-As well as his involvement with the NRMA, Watson also was a director of a taxi company, Yellow Cabs of Australia Ltd., and as chairman of the state government's Traffic Advisory Committee.
-In 1936 he became the inaugural chairman of petrol retailer Ampol.
+As well as his involvement with the NRMA, Watson also was a director of a taxi company, Yellow Cabs of Australia, and as chairman of the state government's Traffic Advisory Committee.
+In 1936, he became the inaugural chairman of petrol retailer Ampol.

 Personal life

 Watson's first wife Ada died in 1921.
 On 30 October 1925 he married Antonia Mary Gladys Dowlan in the same church as his first wedding.
 She was a 23-year-old waitress from Western Australia whom he had met when she served his table at a Sydney club.
 In 1927, they had one daughter, Jacqueline Dunn née Watson.

 Watson and his second wife moved to a villa in Double Bay in 1934.
-In retirement he became a keen bridge player and was also a regular attendee at Randwick Racecourse and the Sydney Cricket Ground, serving on the SCG Trust.
+In retirement he became a keen bridge player and was also a regular attendee at Randwick Racecourse and the Sydney Cricket Ground, serving on the Sydney Cricket Ground Trust.
 He visited the United States for business reasons and also returned to New Zealand on a number of occasions in a private capacity.
 After several weeks of ill health, Watson died at his home in Double Bay on 18 November 1941, aged 74.
 He was granted a state funeral at St Andrew's Cathedral, with Joseph Cook, Albert Gardiner, John Curtin and William McKell serving as pallbearers.
 His ashes were interred at the Northern Suburbs Crematorium.